Skip to main content

 Accountability, learning and public safety roundtable: 5 March 2024

-In Safer care for all, we committed to ‘bring people together to find ways for the HSIB England’s ‘safe spaces’ approach, and other initiatives for improving safety culture, to support candour and accountability.
+In Safer care for all, we committed to ‘bring people together to find ways for the HSSIB England’s ‘safe spaces’ approach, and other initiatives for improving safety culture, to support candour and accountability.
 This will include patients, service users and families, professionals, regulators and many others.’

 We started this work by hosting a roundtable on 5 March with the intention to help bridge some of the policy and implementation gaps identified in this chapter of Safer care for all.
 The roundtable aimed to: